Hook System

 # Run a specific plugin hook

-han hook run jutsu-biome lint
+han hook run biome lint

 # Run with options

-han hook run jutsu-typescript typecheck --verbose
+han hook run typescript typecheck --verbose

 # Disable caching for this run

-han hook run jutsu-bun test --no-cache
+han hook run bun test --no-cache

 See CLI Hook Commands for full reference.